Welcome to Reception

 What You Will Need in Reception

-Reading Books: Your child will bring home a reading book on a Thursday which should be returned to school the following Monday.
+Reading Books: Children will receive a reading book every Tuesday which will need to be returned by the following Monday.
 You are encouraged to read with your child every day and to write a comment in their reading record.

-PE: Your child's PE day is Friday.
+PE: For Spring 2 half term, your child's PE day is Friday.
 Please ensure your child comes to school wearing their PE kit on this day.
 The class teacher will clarify which kit is needed (indoor or outdoor) at the beginning of each half term depending on what their topic is.

 Library Day: The children have the opportunity to borrow a book from the school library.
 Reception's library day is Monday.
 Please note there is a £7 fee for lost library books.